baidarka/slag-in-de-rondte/README.md

 Or, for lookenspeepers, just build this project and
 watschen der Blinkenlichten!

+## Software

-The code uses PWM and uasyncio:
+The code uses Pulse Width Modulation (PWM) and async I/O:

 - PWM allows fading of a LED on a digital port.
-- uasyncio allows for cooperative concurrent task execution.
+- the `uasyncio` library allows for cooperative concurrent task execution.

-## Software

-Use Thonny or VSCode to save the slag-in-de-rondte.py file to your RPI Pico.
+Use Thonny or VSCode to save the `slag-in-de-rondte.py` file to your RPI Pico.

-If you save it as 'main.py' in your Pico, it will be run on startup.
+Save it to your Pico as 'main.py' to run it on startup.

 ## Hardware